 Monuments are usually made of granite, marble or bronze.
 Granite is the most common material.
 It is available in many colors and is the most durable of the choices.
 Marble monuments are usually white in color.
 The surface will wear away over time due to the environment.
 Bronze is a brown man made metal used most often for flat markers and statues.

 With today's technology, a memorial artist can create a variety of monument styles, shapes, and sizes.

 1. Flush markers - these are placed flush with the ground

 2. Bevel markers - these are not very high above the ground, with the back of the stone being a few inches higher than the front.

-3. Slant markers - these stand typically 16 or so inches above the ground with the back of the stone straight vertical, and the front sloping at about a 45 degree angle.
+3. Slant markers - these stands typically 16 or so inches above the ground with the back of the stone straight vertical, and the front sloping at about a 45-degree angle.

 Are mausoleums an option?

 More and more people are choosing a mausoleum today than at any time before for remembering someone in a very special way.
 Mausoleums can be a building with stained glass windows and a bronze door (called a walk in a mausoleum).
 They can also be a smaller above ground building that has no windows or doors (called a crypt) where the person is entombed.
 You will find that if you choose to explore the option of a mausoleum, you will find that they are relatively affordable in today's market.

 What about personalizing a monument?

 How would you like to remember the person being memorialized?
 Did that person have a hobby, a favorite poem, or favorite place?
 Today's technology allows monuments to be shaped in any form.
 Techniques such as sandblasting, shaped carving, sculpture, and etching allow scenes and portraits to be placed directly on the memorial, thus enabling you to tell the story of your loved one's life.
 Your memorial artist is most experienced in helping you individualize your memorial.